Rare Disease Research Studies

 Some people suffer from a rare medical condition which is thought to have a genetic cause.
 Studying the genome of a person with a rare disease can help researchers to discover whether known mutations may be causing their health problem.
 Genomic analysis may also identify new genes or other genetic causes of the condition.

-The Scottish Genomes Partnership is funding 4 research studies which are seeking new information about the genetic causes of rare conditions.
-These are:
+The Scottish Genomes Partnership rare disease research studies are now complete.
+These included 5 research studies which were seeking new information about the genetic causes of rare conditions:

 Microcephaly disorders (extreme reduction in brain size) and primordial dwarfism